-California continues to present a serious regulatory threat to the digital advertising industry.
+California still continues to present a serious regulatory threat to the digital advertising industry.
 Several state bills and public initiatives would severely limit the way the industry is able to collect and use data.
-In response, IAB has invested in the creation of a California office.
-Based in San Francisco and staffed by an IAB lead state lobbyist, the new office provides the industry with a major advocacy platform.
-Coupled with a major communications and grassroots program funded jointly by the 4A’s, ANA, and IAB, the organization is bringing a voice to key decision makers and delivering the same positive self-regulatory and economic growth agenda that has proven so successful in Washington, D.C.
+In response, IAB invested in the creation of a California office in 2015.
+Based in San Francisco and staffed by an IAB lead state lobbyist, the office provides the industry with a major advocacy platform.

 Expanding the International Agenda

 Digital knows no borders and there continue to be a number of regulatory priorities at the international level.
 The IAB Public Policy Office has coordinated a global policy strategy with our international counterparts to more effectively advocate for the digital advertising industry before foreign governmental agencies.
 These efforts bore fruit recently when U.S. negotiators were able to finalize language with 11 of their Trans-Pacific trading partners on an agreement to expand the flow of goods (including digital goods and advertising) across international borders.
 This agreement still faces several legislative hurdles, and IAB will be lobbying Congress for swift approval.